tacosaure/magic-qradar/README.md

 - end_date => "dd/MM/YYYY" format.
 End date of the search.
 Default = now

 ### Result
 The function KPI_generation is called by the main script.
-It generates a XLSX file, named _kpi_qradar.xslx_, wich is composed of 11 sheets:
+It generates a XLSX file, named _kpi_qradar.xslx_, wich is composed of 11 worksheets:
 - rule_and_BB_modified => list of rules and building block that have been created or modified during a period of time
 - KPI_rule_and_BB_modified_status => numbers of rules and building block that have been created or modified during a period of time + bar chart
 - closingReason_by_rule => numbers of closing reason of closed offenses by rules during a period of time